greggelong/dreamPopulation/README.md

 a population of kinetic branches grown from optimistic and pessimistic network graphs, they can compete for the realization of a certain fate.
  #creativecoding #codeart #p5js #processing #optimistic #tree #branch

+the interaction is working better with mouseClicked and mouse released and a boolean